BOYS & GIRLS CLUBS SCHOLARSHIP

 Ric was born October 1, 1948 in Sandersville, GA.
 He graduated from Wilkinson County High School in 1966 and The Georgia Institute of Technology in 1970.
 His degree was in Industrial Management.
 Throughout his life, he showed his dedication to community service in many ways.
 He served as president of the Cartersville Little League, and was instrumental in the creation of the Cartersville-Bartow Youth Soccer Association, becoming an active supporter for the next 10 years.
 He was a charter member of the Cartersville Optimist Club and a member of Tabernacle Baptist Church where he served on numerous committees as well as teaching an adult Sunday School class for over thirty years.
 In 2002 he became the Executive Director of the Etowah Foundation, raising monies and awarding scholarships to local youth.
 Prior to accepting this position, Ric was a successful restauranteur.
 He was McDonald’s Regional Director for the Atlanta area in the 1970’s.
 He later had a catering business in Cartersville and a restaurant known as The Meating Place.
 In 1986 he was named Small Businessman of the Year by the Cartersville-Bartow Chamber of Commerce.

 Family and friends who wished to commemorate his passing were asked to make a donation to the Etowah Scholarship Foundation.
 Thus the Ric Mason Memorial Service Scholarship was created as an endowment.
 The funds generated by this investment continue to support college scholarships for local Bartow County students each year.
-This year, the scholarship was awarded to two students who have demonstrated exemplary involvement in their community and service to others.
+Each year, the scholarship is awarded to two students who have demonstrated exemplary involvement in their community and service to others.

 MOUNT ZION MISSIONARY BAPTIST CHURCH SCHOLARSHIPS